Where the Logic Is Most Complete: Animal Use and Meritocratic Reasoning

 Further reading

-Gary Francione and Anna Charlton's Animal Rights: The Abolitionist Approach develops the most rigorous philosophical case for the equal consideration of equal needs, and their six principles have been formative for my own thinking.
+Gary Francione and Anna Charlton's Animal Rights: The Abolitionist Approach develops the philosophical case for the equal consideration of equal needs, and their six principles have been formative for my own thinking.
 For those who prefer a spoken introduction, Francione's lecture on the Abolitionist Approach at Vegetarian Summerfest 2015 covers much of the same ground.
 Francione's Animals as Persons extends this into a sustained argument against the property status of animals.
 Gary Steiner's Animals and the Moral Community situates animal ethics within the broader history of Western moral thought, showing how the exclusion of animals has been built into the tradition from the outset.
 David Nibert's Animal Oppression and Human Violence traces the institutional and historical connections between the domination of animals and the domination of humans — making visible how these are not separate problems but interlocking systems.
 And Bob Torres's Making a Killing examines animal exploitation specifically through the lens of capitalist production relations.

-None of these authors would frame the argument in exactly the terms I use here.
-But taken together, they provide the material for understanding why consistent opposition to class rule cannot stop at the species boundary.
+Taken together, they provide the material for understanding why consistent opposition to class rule cannot stop at the species boundary.

 For practical guidance on going vegan, see howdoigovegan.com.
 I'd also encourage you to look up your local vegan society and consider joining — making this change is considerably easier when you don't have to figure everything out alone, and the community is worth having.

-1. Melinda Zeder's influential typology distinguishes three pathways to domestication: the commensal pathway (animals self-domesticate by exploiting human-modified environments), the prey pathway (management of hunted populations gradually intensifies into control), and the directed pathway (deliberate capture and breeding).
+Melinda Zeder's influential typology distinguishes three pathways to domestication: the commensal pathway (animals self-domesticate by exploiting human-modified environments), the prey pathway (management of hunted populations gradually intensifies into control), and the directed pathway (deliberate capture and breeding).
 The commensal pathway — the one that most clearly involves animal initiative — appears to account for the domestication of dogs, cats, and possibly pigs.
 See Melinda A. Zeder, 'Pathways to Animal Domestication,' in Biodiversity in Agriculture: Domestication, Evolution, and Sustainability, ed.
 P. Gepts et al. (Cambridge University Press, 2012); and Zeder, 'The Domestication of Animals,' Journal of Anthropological Research 68, no. 2 (2012): 161–90.
 For the genomic evidence on multiple independent domestication events and their gradual, non-linear character, see Greger Larson and Dorian Q. Fuller, 'The Evolution of Animal Domestication,' Annual Review of Ecology, Evolution, and Systematics 45 (2014): 115–36.
 James C. Scott's Against the Grain: A Deep History of the Earliest States (Yale University Press, 2017) situates these processes within the broader political context of early state formation, arguing that the concentration and confinement of both human and animal populations were co-produced by the demands of sedentary agriculture and early taxation.
 The key point for the present argument is that the agency visible in the early phases of domestication makes the subsequent transformation into total property relations a historical achievement of class power, not a natural consequence of species difference.